camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

 When the `POST` method is used, the resource in the path *must* be a verb (e.g. `retrieve-location` and not `location`) to differentiate from an actual resource creation.

-It is also fine to use POST instead of GET to bypass technical limitations, such as URL character limits (if longer than 4k characters) or passing complex objects in the request.
+It is also fine to use POST instead of GET:
+- to bypass technical limitations, such as URL character limits (if longer than 4k characters) or passing complex objects in the request.
+- for operations that do not need to kept cached.

 ### 3.2 HTTP Response Codes